millacurafa/CovidChile/README.md

 # CovidChile
 Dashboard for analysis of Chilean Covid19 data

-A live version is being constantly updated at [shinyapps.io](https://millacurafa.shinyapps.io/covidchile/)
+A live version is being constantly updated at [shinyapps.io](https://millacurafa.shinyapps.io/covidchile/) (Work in progress)

 ## Getting Started